CosmWasm/cosmwasm/docs/CAPABILITIES.md

 The contract defines required capabilities using marker export functions that take no arguments and return no value.
 The name of the export needs to start with "requires\_" followed by the name of the capability.
-When creating a new capability, do yourself a favor and keep the name all lower ASCII alphanumerical.

 An example of such markers in cosmwasm-std are those: